The 5 Types of Wealth by Sahil Bloom

 Physical Wealth

-- Question: will you be dancing at your eightieth birthday party?
+Will you be dancing at your eightieth birthday party?

-- 3 Pillars:
+- 3 Pillars

 - Movement: cardiovascular, strength, stability & flexibility

-- Nutrition: overall caloric intake, macronutrients, micronutrients, hydration
+- Nutrition: calories, macronutrients, micronutrients, hydration

 - Recovery: sleep!

-- Insights:
+- Insights

-- Futures thinking — take actions today so your future self thanks you
+- Futures thinking — take actions so your future self thanks you

 - Treat your body like a house you’ll live in for another 70 years